endoflife-date/endoflife.date/products/electron.md

 > [Electron](https://www.electronjs.org/) is a framework for building desktop applications using JavaScript, HTML, and CSS.
 By embedding Chromium and Node.js into its binary, Electron allows you to maintain one JavaScript codebase and create cross-platform apps that work on Windows, macOS, and Linux.

-The latest _four_ stable major versions are currently supported (till May 2022, after which only [3 major versions will be supported](https://www.electronjs.org/blog/8-week-cadence)).
+The latest [_three_ stable major versions are currently supported](https://www.electronjs.org/blog/8-week-cadence).
 Only the latest minor release in each major version is supported.
 A new major stable version is released every 8 weeks.

 All supported release get fixes backported that were previously merged to main, though this may be on a case-by-case basis for some older supported releases.
 When an API is changed or removed in a way that breaks existing functionality, the previous functionality will be supported for a minimum of two major versions when possible before being removed.